sambanova/ai-starter-kit/quickstart/dedicated/BENCHMARKING_COE.md

 For every model configuration defined in each row of your `model_configs_example.csv` table, two results will be stored.

 1. Individual responses files end will `individual_responses.json`.
-    It contains performance metrics for every request.
+    They contain performance metrics for every request.
-    E.g. if _num_requests_ is set to 10, you will have 10 entries.
+    E.g. if `num_requests` is set to 10, you will have 10 entries.

 2. Summary files end will `summary.json`.
-    It contains statistics calculated from the individual responses file, such as the min, the max, several quantiles, and the standard deviation.
+    They contain statistics calculated from the individual responses file, such as the min, the max, several quantiles, and the standard deviation.

 ### Consolidated results